anetczuk/cpp-memory-performance/doc/i7/GCC.md

 - region up to 1MB of container size
 - region starting from 1MB

-When container reaches 1MB of size there is dramatic perfrmance loss due to increased cache coruption due to thread switching.
+When container reaches 1MB of size there is dramatic perfrmance loss due to increased cache coruption because of thread switching.
 Performance difference between *L1*, *L2* and *L3* cache levels is marginal in comparison of inefficient timing of *RAM*.